 10 ingredients

 to inject newness into your sweet treats range this year

 - Passionfruit

 - Lemonbalm

 - Tonka

 - Matcha

 - Cardamom

 - Rose

 - Camomile

 - Bergamot

 - Courgette

 - Turmeric

 "We're always scanning the horizon for the next big trend and looking for ways to bring fresh flavours to the mainstream.
-Our customers are asking us for our most popular formats and our bakers are always working on new options to bring variety into out of home eating."
+Our customers are asking us for on trend flavours and innovative formats that can be bought in bulk but could pass for home-made, and our bakers are always working on new options to bring variety into different hospitality and convenience retail settings'."

 Brianna Matley NPD Technologist

-Five lifestyle trends to bring your business into 2023
+Five lifestyle driving retail strategy and NPD in 2023

 #2.
 Fine eating, not dining

 While a trip to a fancy restaurant is still the indulgence of choice for many UK consumers, since Covid, it seems the focus has flipped to be all about the food, not the fuss.
-So, while quality, luxury and a touch of something special is high up on foodies' wish lists, according to The Food Peoplexv, consumers are more likely to choose a homely gastro pub than an opulent bistro these days.
+So, while quality, luxury and a touch of something special is high up on foodies' wish lists, according to The Food People^{xix}, consumers are more likely to choose a homely gastro pub than an opulent bistro these days.

 And that trend can be translated into coffee shops, cafes and travel, where flavour and innovation can drive real customer loyalty.

 #1.
 Doorstep delivery

 Covid drove a huge increase in home deliveries and since lockdown, demand for delivery has continued to grow.
 Consumers can now get almost anything they want direct to their door, with café chains like Costa Coffee and Greggs jumping on the home delivery trend.

 Deliveroo saw sales 60 per cent higher in 2021 than 2020, with more and more lunch, grocery and coffee and cake options being added to the big delivery apps every day.
 So, there's opportunity to target customers wherever you find them - at work, on the go, or on the sofa.

 #3.
 Bake at home

 While you might enjoy binge-watching Is it Cake? on Netflix, not many of us have the time in our busy lives to laminate, prove, bake and ice to get the sweet treats we love at home.
 So, frozen bake at home cakes and pastries are the perfect way to find middle ground.
 According to Markets & Markets Research (USA), the total global frozen bakery market will grow from \$22.3 billion in 2021 to \$29.5 billion by 2026, at an average annual growth rate of 5.8 per cent.

-From ready to bake croissants to slice and bake cookie dough, bake at home isn't a new thing, but it's an area businesses could capitalise on to boost sales - for example, buy a ready to eat pastry today and a bag of the same product frozen for breakfast tomorrow.
+From ready to bake croissants to slice and bake cookie dough, bake at home isn't a new thing, but it's an area wholesalers could capitalise on to help their café and convenience retail customers to boost sales - for example, to allow customers to buy a ready to eat pastry today and a bag of the same product frozen for breakfast tomorrow.